.avif)

 Some of the things we did include:

-This experience helped us accumulate significant knowledge across multiple AWS Landing Zone use-cases, from greenfield builds to retrofits of long-running organizations with inconsistent controls.
+This experience helped us accumulate significant knowledge across AWS Landing Zone use-cases, from greenfield builds to retrofits of long-running organizations with inconsistent controls.
 It enables us to deliver high-quality AWS Landing Zone setups that are secure by default, maintainable over time, and practical for teams to operate and evolve.

 Some of the things we can help you do with AWS Landing Zone include: